DouglasMacKrell/douglas-mackrell-website/douglas-mackrell-portfolio/README.md

 ## Local Setup

-**NOTE: This repo has been configured for deployment on Heroku, but can be run locally after a few adjustments.**

-You must have installed [Node.js](https://nodejs.org) as well as [PostgreSQL](https://www.postgresql.org/) in your computer.
+You must have installed [Node.js](https://nodejs.org) in your computer.

-You can check for these dependencies with `node -v` and `psql -v`.
+You can check for these dependencies with `node -v`.
 If your shell/terminal doesn't complain and you see version numbers you are good to go.

 1. Clone this repo into a folder of your choice: